Yazdegerd I: Background

 Yazdegerd I was the son of Shapur III (r.
 383–388).
 When Yazdegerd I's brother Bahram IV (r.
 388–399) was assassinated in 399, he succeeded him.
 Yazdegerd I inherited an empire which had been through tumultuous times; his three previous predecessors, Bahram IV, Shapur III and Ardashir II, had been murdered by the nobility.
 Most of the high nobility belonged to the powerful Parthian noble families (known as the wuzurgan) who were centered on the Iranian Plateau.
 The backbone of the Sasanian feudal army, they were largely autonomous.

 The Sasanian shahs had little control of the wuzurgan, and attempts to restrict them were usually costly to the shah (as indicated by the fate of the three previous shahs).
-The Parthian nobility worked for the Sasanian shah for personal benefits, out of loyalty, and (possibly) an awareness of the Aryan (Iranian) kinship they shared with their Persian overlords.
+The Parthian nobility worked for the Sasanian shah for personal benefits, out of loyalty, and (possibly) an awareness of the Aryan, ie. Iranian, kinship they shared with their Persian overlords.
 Late in Yazdegerd's reign, the powerful Parthian House of Suren became powerful associates of the shah and played a key role in the affairs of the empire.
 The authority of the Suren family flourished until the end of the reign of Yazdegerd's grandson, Yazdegerd II (r.
 438–457).

 Relations with the Eastern Roman Empire

-During Yazdegerd I's rule, his western neighbours in the Eastern Roman Empire were in turmoil; the Ostrogoths were raiding the Balkans, the Franks had begun a rebellion, a civil war was raging, and the eastern provinces were rioting.
+During Yazdegerd I's rule, his western neighbours in the Eastern Roman Empire were in turmoil; while experiencing a civil war, their territory in the Balkans was attacked by the Ostrogoths, and rebellion was occurring amongst their Frankish subjects and the eastern provinces.
 Instead of exploiting the empire's weakened state, Yazdegerd I had Roman Christian prisoners who were saved after an Iranian victory over the Huns returned to Roman territory.
 The Roman emperor Arcadius (r.
 383–408) asked Yazdegerd for aid to guarantee the succession of his young son, Theodosius, as a result of the shah's generosity.

 This account is only mentioned by the 6th-century Roman historian Procopius and was questioned by his fellow Roman historian Agathias, who wrote that the report was "on the lips" of "Roman commoners and aristocrats alike" but was absent from contemporary sources.
 Yazdegerd I agreed to act as Theodosius' protector, however, and threatened to wage war against whoever sought to put him in danger.
 According to Procopius, "Loyally observing the behests of Arcadius, [Yazdegerd] adopted and continued without interruption a policy of profound peace with the Romans, and thus preserved the empire for Theodosius."
 The shah sent Antiochus, "a most remarkable and highly educated advisor and instructor", to educate Theodosius.